securekey/fabric-next/docs/source/msp.rst

 identifier, and consequently the bootstrapping of the network would fail.

 For application channels, the verification components of only the MSPs that govern a channel need to reside in the channel's genesis block.
-We emphasise that it is **the responsibility of the application** to ensure that correct MSP configuration information is included in the genesis blocks (or the most recent configuration block) of a channel prior to instructing one or
+We emphasize that it is **the responsibility of the application** to ensure that correct MSP configuration information is included in the genesis blocks (or the most recent configuration block) of a channel prior to instructing one or